OWASP/owasp-masvs/README.md

 - Use as guidance - To provide guidance in regards to security controls necessary to implement in order to satisfy application security requirements
 - Use during procurement - Provide a baseline for mobile app security verification requirements.

+## Suggestions and feedback

+To report and error or suggest an improvement, please create an [issue](https://github.com/b-mueller/owasp-masvs/issues).

 # How to Contribute

 The MASVS is an open source effort and we welcome contributions and feedback.
-Please follow the processes below.

-## Committing changes

-When working on the MASVS, please commit your changes to a new branch, and create a pull request when you are finished.
-We'll review the changes before merge them with the master branch.

-**Changes committed directly to master will be reverted.**

-## Becoming an author

-If you want to become a collaborator, please contact us on the OWASP MSTG channel on slack:
+If you want to contribute additional content, or improve exsting content, we suggest that you first contact us on on the OWASP MSTG Slack channel:

 https://owasp.slack.com/messages/project-mobile_omtg/details/